murex/EventStormingJournal/README.md

-# Event Storming Books Blog
+# Event Storming Journal Blog

-This is a repo containing the posts of the EventStormingBooks blog to be served as a static website through github pages.
+This is a repo containing the posts of the "Event Storming Journal" blog to be served as a static website through github pages.

 ## How To Notes